 So Crystal and George Will want the Republicans to lose and are actively working now to make that happen.

-And I can promise you, for every crystal and every George Will out there, there's thousands of establishment types who are planning on plotting and to do the same thing in their own way.
+And I can promise you, for every Crystal and every George Will out there, there's thousands of establishment types who are planning on plotting and to do the same thing in their own way.

 And why?

-Because they want to stick their their finger in your face and tell you how dumb you are, that you're not going along with their chosen candidates this time.
+Because they want to stick their finger in your face and tell you how dumb you are, that you're not going along with their chosen candidates this time, that you've decided to make this an insurgency year, and they want to punish you for your rebellion.

 What are we, little children here?

-And if it was Ted Cruz who was the in the position that Trump is currently in, they do the same thing anyway.
+And if it was Ted Cruz who was in the position that Trump is currently in, they do the same thing anyway because they've never liked Ted Cruz to begin with.

-It's really you, the people that they have contempt for, and it's you, the people that they're trying to disenfranchise, and it's you, the people that they hate, they hate your choice so much that they'd rather help Hillary Clinton.
+And it's you, the people, they hate your choice so much that they'd rather help Hillary Clinton.

 That ought to tell you everything you need to know about how desperately these insiders want to hang on to their power.